C# Retry with Polly for Failed Requests [2024]

 So, how to avoid getting blocked?

 With ZenRows!
-This powerful API provides an AI-based anti-bot toolkit that will save you from blocks and IP bans.
+This powerful API provides an anti-bot toolkit that will save you from blocks and IP bans.
 It will change User-Agent and exit IP via residential proxies at each request for you

 To move your first steps with ZenRows, sign up for free.
 You'll get redirected to the Request Builder page below: